faraday-academy/intro-to-software-architecture/design_docs/CURRICULUM_APP_GREENFIELD_DESIGN.md

 ### 2.1 Architectural Style and Rationale

 The system will use a **Monolithic Architectural Style** for the MVP to simplify deployment and development.
+The business wants us to focus on time to launch so we can get real users on the platform and start iterating.
 Given the scope and scale at this stage, a monolithic approach is cost-effective and straightforward to implement.

 ## 3. System Stakeholders and Concerns